docksal/docksal/docs/env-setup.md

 Install [VirtualBox 5.1.2 Mac](http://download.virtualbox.org/virtualbox/5.1.2/VirtualBox-5.1.2-108956-OSX.dmg)/[VirtualBox 5.1.2 Win](http://download.virtualbox.org/virtualbox/5.1.2/VirtualBox-5.1.2-108956-Win.exe)

-!!! important "Specific version required!"
+!!! danger "Specific version required!"
     **Please note that specific version is important.** If you're using different version it can work fine or you can experience unforeseen bugs. `fin` will notify you about a need to update your VirtualBox version in future.

 #### 2. Install `fin`